regimental12/CI224-Sem2/ProjectBrief.md

 #Proposed technology
 - C++
-- **Libraries we'll use:**
+- **Libraries we're likely tp use:**
-  - SDL2
+  - SDL2 - Opening a window and creatign OpenGL context
-  - SDL2_image
+  - SDL2_image - Loading an image to be bound as a texture
-  - libNoise
+  - libNoise - Generating noise to be used for procedural generation
+  - GLM - for ease of use when calculating vectors/matrices
-  - BulletPhysics
+  - BulletPhysics - possible substitution to
 - openGL
 - Unit Testing
-- Automated build tools.
+- Automated build tools

 #Marking Scheme
+**The main aim:**
-**Implement fewer features fully, rather than all features badly.**
+*Implement fewer features fully, rather than all features badly.*

+This marking scheme is divided into categories some of which have multiple criteria. some categories allow for multiple selections, i.e. whichever ones apply can count to final total, other categories are on a *one* only basis i.e. the pick highest marked item which applies.

 **Use of indistry standard tools (any apply)**
   - [ ] Git - 5%